-( 7 C ) 2 โ D 5 3 + Welcome Key dates Term dates for 2021-22 Staff professional development days College advice evenings and open days 4 5 5 5 5 The Student Charter: our commitment to you Equal opportunities Quiet rooms Safeguarding Teaching, learning and assessment Course management Tutorials Course representation and "the student voice" Learning support Counselling Guidance and careers information Applications Financial charges and help Helping us get it right Your data 6 6 7 7 7 8 8 8 8 9 9 9 9 9 Your commitment to the College Code of conduct Special leave General behaviour Drugs and alcohol Bullying and harassment Vandalism Swearing and foul language Mobile phones and electronic devices Care for our environment Permission to photograph IT acceptable use policy Your attendance 10 10 11 11 11 12 12 12 12 12 12 13 13 13 Yours and others' safety Health and safety Student identification (ID) cards Accidents 14 14 14 15 I Personal property and equipment 15 15 Your contribution and benefits Information and communication technology (ICT) Logging on Email Saving data Software Wi-Fi Moodle Library and Learning Resource Centres Team Capel Volunteering for Team Capel Mentoring for Team Capel Mentoring for Team Capel Industry placements The Students' Union Money and finance Examinations and assessments English and maths 16 16 16 17 17 17 17 17 17 17 17 17 17 17 17 17 Campus information Brooks Farm Crystal Palace Park Enfield Gunnersbury Park Mottingham Regent's Park Contacts, websites and helplines Senior Leadership Team Governing Body Directors of Studies/Heads of Schools 22 22 23 24 25 26 26 26 26 Campus/Facility Managers Careers information Self-help information 26 27 27 Welcome Message from the Principal Welcome to Capel Manor College.
-I am delighted you have joined us as you are absolutely central to who we are and what we do.
-You will experience and see that we are a genuinely open and supportive College and we pride ourselves on being safe, inclusive, caring and fair to everyone studying or working here.
-This means you will be valued whatever your race, sex, sexual orientation, religion, age or level of ability.
-We are the leading land-based College in London with over 3,000 students.
-We have six campuses across London yet the College feels friendly and accessible as well as professional and purposeful.
-Our mission is to provide outstanding and inspirational land-based learning opportunities across Greater London.
-We aspire to excellence in everything we do and we want you to aspire to that for yourself.
-That way, you make the very best of your own talents and ambitions.
-Message from the Vice Principal A warm welcome to Capel Manor College.
+( ) C 2 6 + 4 2 + Ú 0 Welcome Key dates Term dates for 2022-23 Staff professional development days College advice evenings and open days 4 5 5 5 5 The Student Charter: our commitment to you Equal opportunities Quiet rooms Safeguarding Teaching, learning and assessment Course management Tutorials Course representation and "the student voice" Learning support Counselling Guidance and careers information Applications Financial charges and help Helping us get it right Your data 6 6 7 7 7 8 8 8 8 8 9 9 9 9 9 Your commitment to the College Code of conduct Special leave General behaviour Drugs and alcohol Bullying and harassment Vandalism Swearing and foul language Mobile phones and electronic devices Care for our environment Permission to photograph IT acceptable use policy Your attendance 10 10 11 11 11 12 12 12 12 13 13 13 Yours and others' safety Health and safety Student identification (ID) cards Accidents First aiders 14 14 15 15 Offensive weapons CCTV cameras Personal property and equipment 15 15 15 Your contribution and benefits Information and communication technology (ICT) Logging on Email Saving data Software Wi-Fi MyPortal Moodle Library and Learning Resource Centres Aspire Programme Team Capel Volunteering for Team Capel Mentoring for Team Capel Mentoring for Team Capel Work experience Industry placements The Students' Union Money and finance Examinations and assessments English and maths 16 16 16 16 17 17 17 17 18 18 19 20 20 20 20 20 20 21 Campus information Brooks Farm Crystal Palace Park Enfield Gunnersbury Park Mottingham Regent's Park 22 22 23 24 25 25 Contacts, websites and helplines Senior Leadership Team Governing Body Directors of Studies/Heads of Schools Campus/Facility Managers Careers information Self-help information Useful contacts 26 26 26 26 27 27 28 Welcome Message from our Principal A warm welcome to Capel Manor College.
 I hope you find your studies rewarding, challenging and enjoyable and that your time with us will open up new and exciting possibilities for your future and career.
 We are proud of our teachers, who are skilled and knowledgeable.
 They are passionate about both their subjects and in ensuring you reach your potential.
 You will find all staff are committed to your success and provide dedicated support teams to guide you through your study and beyond.
-The land-based sector and courses offered at Capel Manor College cover a wide-range of subjects and provide opportunities to study and progress to Because we specialise we have the best resources, really strong links to employers and the best teachers and staff who are not only highly experienced but also passionate about helping you succeed and grow.
-You should aim to make the maximum use of them all.
-Capel Manor College is a registered charity as well as a College.
-This means there is lots going on above and beyond teaching and learning and this is an opportunity for you to get involved, help out and enjoy a much greater range of experiences beyond your studies.
-We are more than just a College and you will benefit from being more than just a student.
-College can be a life-changing experience for many so immerse yourself in your studies, make the most of every opportunity that comes your way and enjoy your time at Capel Manor College.
-Malcolm Goodwin
+The land-based sector and courses offered at Capel Manor College cover a wide-range of subjects and provide opportunities to study and progress to higher levels of vocational and/or academic study and a great career.
+Capel Manor College students often continue to remain part of our community for many years and we hope you will do so too through our alumni network, additional industry qualifications and through the variety of events and activities.
+Most importantly, I wish you the very best in your studies and I hope your time with us is successful, enjoyable and memorable.
+Christine Bianchin